manikandtan-ck/PlanParse/README.md

 ## Limitations

-- Dimension lines, tables and other parallel drawing elements can be mistaken for walls.
-- Raster-only detection is reliable mainly on clean, simple plans.
-- Curved and filled wall styles are only partly supported.
+Recurring failure classes include:

+- parallel non-wall geometry, including dimensions and borders
+- title blocks and annotations/text
+- furniture and symbols
+- thin or fragmented walls
-- Complex sheets with several plans, schedules or detail regions are not fully separated automatically.
+- complex curves and mixed sheets with several drawing regions

-- Wall detection is geometric rather than semantic; the system does not understand building elements in the way a BIM model does.
+Wall detection is geometric rather than semantic; the system does not understand building elements in the way a BIM model does.
+Raster-only detection is mainly reliable on clean, simple plans.
-- Current independent test sets are small and should be treated as sanity checks rather than broad accuracy estimates.

 ## Output